mcjamesloon/JamesloonAutoChromeGroupingExtension/README.md

 7. Checks if URL contains Service-Now OR ServiceNow
     1. Note: This is only called if the setting automateServiceNow is set to true
     2. Creates a new association on the Groups object if enabled.
-7. If there is a valid value returned from above, either create the group OR add the tab to the existing gorup for that window.
+7. If there is a valid value returned from above, either create the group OR add the tab to the existing group for that window.